AnnaGenina/pyGravSphere/README.md

 ```
-Obviously, change the contents of each data set as appropriate.
+Change the contents of each data set as appropriate.
 The *Photometry* dataset will be used exclusively for calculating the best fit 3-component Plummer profile.
 The *Kinematics* dataset will be used for calculation of the binned velocity dispersion profile and the virial shape parameters.
 If the mass in stars is assumed to significantly contribute to your system, put in your best estimate of mass **in solar masses** in to *[StellarMass3R]* set.
 In the above example, each star contributes equal weight to your system.
 This is a good approximation for real-life galaxies.
 If you're applying GravSphere to a cosmological simulation and you know the masses of your stellar particles, you can use those.
 This will be useful in the **Pre-processing** step, where **pyGravSphere** calculates the binned velocity dispersion and stellar density profiles.
 If you calculate those things using your own method, then don't worry about this.

 Now you have an *GaiaPlumCuspIso.hdf5* dataset.
 You might even have three data sets: *Galaxy_1.hdf5*, *Galaxy_2.hdf5* and *Galaxy_3.hdf5*.
 At this point, please open the *galaxy_list.txt* file in your working directory and type in the galaxy names: